rodrivas78/Labyrinth-Creator/README.md

-# Maze-Creator
+# Maze-Generator

-*  Maze Creator  v.1.3 -  by  rodrivas78  -  C++ / OpenGL / glut
+*  Maze Generator  v.1.3 -  by  rodrivas78  -  C++ / OpenGL / glut

    Useful to create mazes, complex terrains or intricated pathways and scenarios.
    It is not intended to generate 'standart' labyrinths (for that search for Prim's algorithm or Eller´s algorithm).